Salvatore Giuliano: Final political campaign

 After the Portella della Ginestra massacre, Giuliano's family was interrogated regularly and often incarcerated.
 (His house was under such surveillance that he could no longer visit.)
 Moved by their plight and desperate for some sort of pardon, the bandit once again answered the call of conservative politicians to work on their behalf in the 1948 elections.

-In 1948 the parties of the Italian right and center were determined to undo the left's 1947 victory, and they were seeking every possible vote.
+In 1948 the parties of the Italian right and centre were determined to undo the left's 1947 victory, and they were seeking every possible vote.
 The politicians couldn't afford to ignore the votes Giuliano controlled.
 Leone Marchesano, Santo Fleres, head of the Mafia and the Liberal Party in Partinico, and prominent Christian Democrat Bernardo Mattarella from the Mafia stronghold of Castellamare del Golfo all talked directly with Giuliano—who would not campaign without promises from the highest level of Sicilian power brokers.
 He was guaranteed a full pardon if he delivered a large majority of the votes in his district.
-He delivered extravagant majorities for the center-right's victory on 18 April.
-The bandit waited for weeks after the election for word of his pardon—and he was finally informed that Minister of the Interior Mario Scelba, himself a Sicilian, had denied it, and advised that Giuliano and his men could emigrate to Brazil where Prince Aliata had vast estates and the bandits would be protected.
+He delivered extravagant majorities for the centre-right's victory on 18 April.
+The bandit waited for weeks after the election for word of his pardon—and he was finally informed that Minister of the Interior Mario Scelba, himself a Sicilian, had denied it, and advised that Giuliano and his men could emigrate to Brazil where Prince Alliata had vast estates and the bandits would be protected.

 Giuliano, who had held up his end of a bargain, was outraged and promised retaliation.
 Shortly after seeing his mother and Mariannina for what would be the last time at a June picnic in the countryside, the bandit learned that, besides the broken promise of a pardon, Santo Fleres' Mafia faction was informing law enforcement of Giuliano's movements.
 On 17 July 1948 two local Partinico bandits, hired by Giuliano, assassinated Fleres in that town's square.
 Thereafter, most of the Mafia organizations worked against Giuliano, effectively sealing his eventual fate.
 In the first action by any Mafiosi after Fleres' death, Giuliano opted out late from a law enforcement-Mafia fake escape to Tunisia by speedboat, probably forewarned by a still friendly Mafia faction or politician.
 Law enforcement also stepped up its own campaign against the bandit—from the middle of 1948 until Giuliano's death Montelepre was occupied in some state of siege by law enforcement, making the inhabitants' lives miserable.
 By the end of the year, all of his family was imprisoned.

 Toward the end of 1948, a bit of relief arrived in the person of Maria Cyliakus, a Swedish dilettante journalist estranged from her Greek industrialist husband.
 Through audacity and luck she managed to visit, interview, and photograph Giuliano in the mountains, enhancing his notoriety throughout Europe, and giving Cyliakus her own burst of celebrity status.